-Give your child the gift of our Summer Day Camp for ages 8-14 this year (ages 6-12 in normal years) and running 9:00-3:00 with drop off between 8:30-9:00, pick-up between 3:00-3:30, and extended care available from 3:30-5:30 for extra fee.
+Give your child the gift of our Summer Day Camp for ages 8-14 this year (ages 6-12 in normal years) and running 9:00-3:00 with drop off between 8:30-9:00, pick-up between 3:00-3:30.
 Campers are grouped with others closest to their age within our hallmark 6-1 average student-teacher ratio that’s so critical for safe and profound outdoor experiences this year.
 You can also check out our day camps at Lake Sammamish.

 Campers will re-create a traditional way of life, honoring the gifts of wood, stone, fire and water.
 Follow the critical order of survival, practice emergency response scenarios addressing the top hazards in nature, build warm shelters, purify drinking water, make fire, and prepare the most important plants and insects for survival.

 If campers sign up for the following week (advanced survival) they can return to continue building skills, including how to start bow drill fire by friction, aidless navigation for lostproofing, and crafting tools of stone, including a course knife.
 They will also make rabbit sticks and other honorable hunting implements, learning that all life – plant, animal and mineral – is sacred to be respected.

 All itineraries are subject to some amount of change based upon location, season, instructor preference, and natural resource availability.